Wills Solicitors

 Leave your money and property to whomever you like

-Appoint Executors to administer your estate
+Appoint Executors to Manage you Estate

-Appoint guardians for your children
+Appoint Guardians for your children

 Minimise Inheritance Tax

-- Agricultural Property Relief
+- Agricultural Property and Business Relief

 Preserve your home